 If you never used Jupyter Notebook, try it: notebooks are convenient as they help you execute code sequentially and immediately visualize the results.
-Notebooks are also helpful for making analytical reports and articles: you can add explanations between the code cells in Markdown.
+Notebooks are also a convenient tool for drafting analytical reports and papers: you can add comments between cells with code using the Markdown language.

 Advantages of the service

 You don't need to spend time creating and maintaining VMs: when you create a new project, computing resources are automatically allocated for it.

 The VM comes ready with the JupyterLab development environment and pre-installed packages for data analysis and ML (such as TensorFlow, Keras, and NumPy), which you can start using immediately.
 The full list of pre-installed packages.

 If you're missing a package, you can install it right from the notebook.

 Automatic maintenance of computing resources

 The service automatically manages resource allocation.
 If you don't perform any computations, no resources are allocated.
 If you use early access features, your vCPU and memory usage are shown directly in the notebook interface.

 Saving states at shutdown

 If you close a notebook tab, the interpreter state, all variables, and computation results are saved.
 You can continue working when you reopen your project.